-But the downside of investing in index ETFs is that you are buying almost every single stock that is included in the stock market index.
+However, the downside of investing in index ETFs is that you are buying almost every single stock that is included in the stock market index.

 In other words, you are buying both the good ones and also the bad ones.

-That’s the exact reason why I don’t want to blindly dump my money in index ETFs anymore.
+That’s the exact reason why I don’t want to blindly dump all my money in index ETFs anymore.

-The Motley Fool Rule Breakers investment strategy is focused on finding high growth stocks.
+The Motley Fool Rule Breakers investment strategy is focused on finding high-growth stocks.

-So, what are high growth stocks?
+So, what are high-growth stocks?

 “A high growth stock is a stock of a company that is expected to increase its earnings at a faster rate than the average company within the same industry.”